Most of us desire to be in a complementary relationship—one in which our partners bring out the best of us.

 Money plays a significant role in your relationship and how you handle money.
 But just because this is the case, doesn’t mean you must always bicker back and forth about money with your loved one.
 Unsolved stress can result in a broken relationship.

-But if you’re transparent about your own and your partner’s spending habits and maintain proper communication, you’ll learn more about your own spending habits and forge a stronger bond together.
+But if you’re transparent about your own and your partner’s spending habits and maintain proper communication regarding healthy spending habits, you’ll learn more about your own spending habits and forge a stronger bond together.